TaurasUrbonavicius/SuperHeroes-API/README.md

 Day 2:

 Jokubas changed CSS a little made it look better, organized the files, added comments, implimented search in biography page, fixed homepage buttons, added loading animation and it now gives an error when a superhero is not found.

+Day 3:

+In school Jokubas made a functional search bar.